-Use the following checklist to ensure that you have studied all the topics mentioned in the 2024 ATP and the current exam guidelines in full.
+Use the following checklist to ensure that you have fully studied all the topics mentioned in the 2024 ATP and the 2021 exam guidelines.

 1. The Consumer

 - Financial and contractual aspects of consumers - The implication of taxes, interest rates and inflation on costs of food, clothing, housing and furnishings - Sustainable consumption of water and electricity - Responsibilities of municipalities and communities